 07.01 Oversight Panel (i.e., the Panel)

 Membership.
-The RA will decide when to establish the Panel, the composition of the Panel, who will fill the position, and the Panel’s responsibilities (see Responsibilities and Authorities section).
+The RA will decide when to establish the Panel, the composition of the Panel, who will fill the Chair position, and the Panel’s responsibilities (see Responsibilities and Authorities section).
 The Panel will typically consist of the following individuals, or those in similar positions depending on the reason for the shutdown:

-: Director or Deputy Director, regional office Division of Reactor Projects (DRP) Division of Reactor Safety (DRS)
+Chair: Director or Deputy Director, regional office Division of Reactor Projects (DRP), Division of Operating Reactor Safety (DORS), Division of Reactor Safety (DRS), or Division of Radiological Safety and Security (DRSS)

-Vice : Typically Director or Deputy Director, NRR/DORL or NRR/
+Vice Chair: Typically Director or Deputy Director, NRR/DORL or NRR/DRO

-Member: Responsible regional office DRP Branch Chief
+Member: Responsible regional office DRP or DORS Branch Chief

-Member: Responsible regional office DRS Branch Chief
+Member: Responsible regional office DRS or DRSS Branch Chief

 Member: Responsible DORL Branch Chief, NRR/DORL